The Wisconsin Department of Health Services is working to reduce the impact of mental illnesses on Wisconsin’s citizens and communities.

 - Develop coping skills

-Everybody has mental health and just like physical health a person's mental health may be good or may need attention.
-Talking about emotional and social well-being with family, friends, and co-workers is one way to understand and recognize conditions that may negatively impact mental health and when to seek help.
-Learn more about mental illnesses.
+Talking about emotional and social well-being with family, friends, and co-workers is one way to understand and recognize conditions that may negatively impact mental health and when to seek help for these conditions.

 Support is available